-Lastly, we also aim to focus on Digital Banking given the rapid advancement and sophistication in the technology and financial landscape.
+Lastly, the Bank also aims to focus on Digital Banking given the rapid advancement and sophistication in the technology and financial landscape.
 This will be done by enhancing our electronic business solutions and platforms to support the customers' requirements by adding more features to facilitate more financial transactions.